trallnag/prometheus-fastapi-instrumentator/README.md

 * Status codes are grouped into `2xx`, `3xx` and so on.
 * Requests without a matching template are grouped into the handler `none`.
+* Renaming of labels and the metric.
+* Regex patterns to ignore certain routes.

 See the *Example with all parameters* for all possible options or check out the documentation itself.